 Businesses in the commercial, educational, industrial, and residential sectors can benefit from improved indoor air quality.
 At AAC Eurovent, we offer a comprehensive range of carbon filter systems that are designed to remove nitric oxide (NO) and nitrogen dioxide (NO2) from the indoor air.
 Our high-performance carbon filter systems provide measurable NOx mitigation and our filter systems can be enhanced to address particulate matter (PM2.5 and PM10).

 Air quality consultants widely recommend our carbon filter systems and are commonly specified by mechanical consultants.
 Our indoor air filters can be used for commercial, industrial, educational, and residential applications.

 If you require a reliable air filtration system that delivers measurable NOx mitigation and improves indoor air quality, then AAC Eurovent can help with your needs.
-As leading specialists in the carbon filter we offer a free design service for bespoke projects that require tailored indoor air filter systems.
+As leading specialists in carbon filters, we offer a free design service for bespoke projects that require tailored indoor air filter systems.

 Activated carbon is a component found all around us, but if you didn’t know it was there you could probably go your entire life blissfully unaware of its existence.
 It performs a key role in purifying liquids and gases, from drinking water to pollution control, and at AAC Eurovent we use activated carbon in our odour control and air filtration systems.
 But what exactly is activated carbon, how do we get it and where is it used?
 Here’s everything you need to know about activated carbon.

 A recent study released by the King’s College London and UK100 analyses air pollution data from nine major cities in the UK, namely, London, Birmingham, Bristol, Derby, Liverpool, Manchester, Nottingham, Oxford, and Southampton.
 This research is due to be published next month and it analyses air pollution and the impacts it has on public health across nine different cities in the UK.